 International Transfer Credit Evaluation

-Upon acceptance to a degree, diploma or certificate program at MacEwan University, students with post-secondary/higher education completed outside of Canada and the US can Request Transfer Credit Articulation.
+Upon acceptance to a degree, diploma or certificate program at MacEwan University, students with post-secondary/higher education completed outside of Canada and the US, must initiate a transfer credit articulation review.

-For each course previously completed with similar content to a MacEwan University course, a Request Transfer Credit Articulation submission must be made which requires a detailed, descriptive course syllabus and outline.
-The course syllabus and/or outline MUST be in English and the student is responsible for having the translations completed.
+For each course previously completed with similar content to a MacEwan University course, a detailed, descriptive course syllabus is required.
+The course syllabus MUST be in English and the student is responsible for submitting a certified English translation of any document in a language other than English along with the original document.

 All requests for transfer credit articulations are submitted through myStudentSystem.
 Complete details are available at MacEwan.ca/Transfer.